The Best Winter Ski Vacations to Take This Year

 Mammoth Mountain Ski Area, U.S.

 With an average of 400 inches of snow each year, this corner of California's Sierra Nevada boasts one of the longest seasons in North America (last season the resort closed on July 28).
-But you’re probably not going to want to wait long: As of Jan.
-6, if you fly to Mammoth Yosemite Airport through San Francisco or Denver, you’ll ski for free the day you arrive.
-And you’ll have 3,100 vertical feet—and 3,500 skiable acres—to choose from.
+You’ll also have 3,100 vertical feet—and 3,500 skiable acres—to choose from.
 As for your time off the slopes, choices range from natural hot springs to pond skating.
 However you spend your days, don't leave without having at least one dinner at Restaurant Skadi (there are only 10 tables, so make reservations), where Chef Ian Algerøen’s Norwegian-inspired specialties always dazzle.

 Fresh off some big wins at this year’s World Ski Awards—the Oscars of the slopes—Austria’s Best Ski Resort of 2019 may be most famous for the Hahnenkamm, the hairiest downhill race on the circuit.
 But you have plenty of other reasons to go check out this Tyrolean town: For starters, it’s one of the prettiest ski resorts in Europe, and one of the largest in Austria if you factor in neighboring Kirchberg.
 With a total of 57 lifts and 185 kilometers (115 miles) of groomed slopes, there’s enough for skiers of all levels, and ambitious intermediates and expert skiers can tackle the Hahnenkamm themselves (on the Streif and Ganslerhang pistes) outside of competition week at the end of January.
 Take your après game first to the Hahnankamm Pavilion on mountain, and then to the Londoner pub in the town’s historic center.